pippinbarr/cart253-2020/modules/03/debugging-variables.md

 function draw() {
   background(backgroundShade);

+  circleX = circleX + circleSpeed;
   ellipse(circleX,circleY,circleSize);
-  circleX = circleX + circleSpeed;

   console.log(`circleX is ${circleX}`); // NEW!
   console.log(`circleY is ${circleY}`); // NEW!
 }
 ```

 It's the same basic idea, written in a slightly different way.
-The whole thing to be printed is in "backtick" quote marks (usually to the left of `1` on your keyboard), and the variable to displah is written inside curly brackets after a `$` (dollar) sign.
+The whole thing to be printed is in "back-tick" quote marks (the key usually to the left of `1` on your keyboard), and the variable to display is written inside curly brackets after a `$` (dollar) sign.

 You can use either, they do the same thing.
 I have a personal preference for the template string.